jiaweit2/msa-middleware/README.md

 # MSA-Middleware
 This middleware follows the MDO effect loop for query-centric event detection, providing optimizations for resource-constrained networks.
 It is designed to be easy to use, deploy and customize.
 In practice, the middleware is expected to be installed on every node to form a network.
 Python3 is requried.
+More details about the motivations, architecture, application examples and evaulations can be found in this [paper]{https://drive.google.com/file/d/1wL_WE4y1kJTB6scQzbTcRWNUiQ0OkRGv/view?usp=sharing}.

 ## Install